iRobotEducation/root-docs/README.md

 - Regularly examine for damage to the cord, connectors, plug, enclosure, or other parts, and stop use in the event of damage.
 - Do not charge near a flammable surface or material, or near a conducting surface.
 - Do not cover your robot while charging.
-- Do not leave robot unattended while charging.
-- Disconnect charging cable when robot is finished charging.
+- Do not leave robot unattended while charging, and disconnect charging cable when robot is finished charging.
 - Charge at temperatures between 0 and 32 degrees C (32-90 degrees F).
 Never charge while the device is hot.

 ## Care and Cleaning